HimoriK/book/src/ch04-01-what-is-ownership.md

 This pattern has a profound impact on the way Rust code is written.
 It may seem simple right now, but the behavior of code can be unexpected in more complicated situations when we want to have multiple variables use the data we’ve allocated on the heap.
-Let’s explore some of those situations now.

 <!-- Old heading.
 Do not remove or links may break. -->
 <a id="ways-variables-and-data-interact-move"></a>